-My wife, Cathy, and I have enjoyed being a part of the decade long Dr. Daniel Lucius ‘Doc’ Adams Awareness Campaign and would like to take share some thoughts on it.
+My wife, Cathy, and I have enjoyed the Dr. Daniel Lucius ‘Doc’ Adams journey we’ve been on for the last thirteen years and would like to take share some thoughts on it.

 We have had many great times and experiences, met interesting people, learned more about the early game, and made many friends and acquaintances.
-Special thanks to John Thorn, Peter Mancuso, Bill Ryczek, Joe and Carol Williams, Corky Gaskell, Tom Fesolowich, Zoe and Mike Fimbel, Jeff Kornhaas, and Collin Miller.
+Special thanks to John Thorn, Peter Mancuso, Bill Ryczek, Joe and Carol Williams, Corky Gaskell, Tom Fesolowich, Collin Miller, Zoe and Mike Fimbel, and Jeff Kornhaas.

 He’s the true father of baseball and you’ve never heard of him.